 - cultural days give the children opportunity to learn about and experience different ways of life

-- physical activity and healthy lifestyle is promoted
+- physical activity and a healthy lifestyle is promoted

 - curriculum activities develop a knowledge and fascination for the world around them

-- 'Thought of the Week' provides children with opportunities for reflection
+- Collective worship provides children with opportunities for reflection

 - visits from authorities such as police and fire services promote respect for these valuable services